 After all, at this point, a wife was little more than her husband’s property.

-Sadly the shame and embarrassment were too much for her to bear.
+Sadly the shame and embarrassment were apparently too much for her to bear.
 She trudged up the stairs to the musician’s gallery in the ballroom and threw herself down to the floor below.
 This might sound a little melodramatic, but social standing was everything to the upper classes in the 18th century.
 She clearly felt her reputation would never recover.

 It seems a shame that the outcome doomed this humiliated wife to forever spend her days haunting the building that hosted her downfall.